Εικόνες σελίδας

 [ocr errors]

-I have one thing more to fay, which is, That it is much better to have the Schemes of the Propofitions in the fame Pages with the Propofitions (as they are in this Tract) fingly,
+I have one thing more to fay, which is, That it is much better to have the Schemes of the Propofitions in the fame Pages with the Propofitions (as they are in this Tract)

-fingly, than to have many of them together in one Cut*, because the Learner's Attention to the Propofition he is reading, will be interrupted not only by conftantly taking his Eye off from the place he is reading, to view the Scheme, which will always be too diftant, let the Cuts fold out never fo advantageously; but likewife by the other circumjacent Figures of the fame Cut, not to mention the Trouble of finding a Figure Sometimes.
-Nay, even a Mathematician of a Languid Tafte, will lay a Book afide, rather than take the trouble of seeking out the Figure of a Propofition among a num ber all together in one Cut.
+fingly, than to have many of them together in one Cut*, because the Learner's Attention to the Propofition he is reading, will be interrupted not only by constantly taking his Eye off from the place he is reading, to view the Scheme, which will always be too diftant, let the Cuts fold out never fo advantageously; but likewife by the other circumjacent Figures of the fame Cut, not to mention the Trouble of finding a Figure Sometimes.
+Nay, even a Mathematician of a Languid Tafte, will lay a Book afide, rather than take the trouble of feeking out the Figure of a Propofition among a num ber all together in one Cut.

 * As in Taquet's Euclid, and the English Edition of Keil's Commandine's Euclid,